umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Customize-Your-Theme/index.md

 ## How to customize your theme through the theme editor

-We will be working with the theme editor, , which you can access by going to the preview section of the _Unicorn Hotel_ page.
+We will be working with the theme editor, which you can access by **previewing** any page on your website.

 ### Picking the colors and text of the theme